peteroupc/peteroupc.github.io/filenames.md

 ### Guidance for User-Facing Files

 _User-facing files_ are files created by customers or introduced into the application by customers.
-End users may want to name files in their language, making it necessary for many applications to support internationalized file names.
+Users may want to name files in their language, making it necessary for many applications to support internationalized file names.

 **When creating new files:** The MailLib library includes a [**`MakeFilename`**](https://peteroupc.github.io/MailLib/docs/PeterO.Mail.ContentDisposition.html#MakeFilename_string) method that converts a title or file name to a suitable name for saving data to a file.  `MakeFilename` does a number of things to maximize the chance that the name can be used as is in most file systems.